-Azure Active Directory (Azure AD) is Microsoft’s multi-tenant, cloud based directory and identity management service.
-Azure AD combines core directory services, advanced identity governance, and application access management.
+Azure Active Directory (Azure AD) is Microsoft’s multi-tenant, cloud-based directory, and identity management service that combines core directory services, application access management, and identity protection into a single solution.
 Azure AD also offers a rich, standards-based platform that enables developers to deliver access control to their applications, based on centralized policy and rules.

-For application developers, Azure AD lets you focus on building your application by making it fast and simple to integrate with a world class identity management solution used by millions of organizations around the world.
+For app developers.
+Azure AD lets you focus on building your apps by letting you integrate with an identity management solution that's used by millions of organizations around the world.

-If you are an Office 365, Azure or Dynamics CRM Online customer, you might not realize that you are already using Azure AD.
-Every Office 365, Azure and Dynamics CRM tenant is actually already an Azure AD tenant.
-Whenever you want you can start using that tenant to manage access to thousands of other cloud applications Azure AD integrates with!
+For Office 365, Azure, or Dynamics CRM Online customers.
+You're already using Azure AD.
+Each Office 365, Azure, and Dynamics CRM Online tenant is actually an Azure AD tenant, letting you immediately start to manage your employee-access to your integrated cloud apps.

 How reliable is Azure AD?